damianhakert/damianhakert.github.io/source/_posts/2016-03-23-feature-highlight-saml.md

 I didn't dive as deep into this library as I would have liked.
-The entry barrier is a bit higher, given that the code is a bit more complex than what I'm accustomed to and I will take me more time to get familiar with this code, but this will be needed soon because of the plans we have for the future.
+The entry barrier is a bit higher, given that the code is a bit more complex than what I'm accustomed to.
+It will take me more time to get familiar with this code, but this will be needed soon because of the plans we have for the future.
 Direct use of `ruby-saml` will be required.